hRun/beaconing_simulator/README.md

 - simulate the beacon halting for a period of time due to the compromised device being switched off / asleep / ...
 - simulate the beacon receiving a command from the c2 server: multiple larger responses and larger requests to immitate commands and execution results going back and forth for a few minutes. the beacon then slows down for a while assuming the operator works on the results
 - simulate the beacon exfiltrating data: a very large request followed by some silence
-- simulate usage of round robin
+- simulate usage of round robin in different modes
 - simulate parallel user activity as background noise
 - run the simulation in a "log only" mode, not making any actual network requests, but writing a log file which should look similar to what your proxy/etc. would produce
 - jitter, intervals and maximum number of requests obviously